vancouvercodingschool/code-102-guide/curriculum/class-05/facilitator/README.md

 ## Expected Student Questions and Challenges

-Students might struggle to get their external CSS files connected to their HTML file.
+- Students might struggle to get their external CSS files connected to their HTML file
+- When shown floats, breakage happens.
+Embrace the debugging opportunities

 ## Miscellaneous Comments and Notes

-TBD
+- helpful wireframe inclusions:
+  - header:
+    - heading
+    - nav / ul / li
+    - *note css opportunity class-05*: to use `float: right` on the nav and `display: inline-block` for horizontal list
+  - main:
+    - section with articles
+    - each article could have an h3, image, and description.
+    - *note css opportunity class-05*: style with or without floats and center content
+  - footer:
+    - copyright - symbol insertion
+    - sitemap - nav / ul / li
+    - *note css opportunity class-05*: vertical nav/sitemap with links